vhda/verilog_systemverilog.vim/README.md

 ### Syntax options

 * __`g:verilog_syntax_fold`__ - Enable verilog syntax folding.
-  Comma separated list containing one or more of the following values:
+  String containing one or more of the following values, separated by comma:
   * function
   * task
   * specify